rackerlabs/deproxy/docs/howItWorks.rst

 If our goal is to test the behavior of the proxy and the modifications it makes to requests, responses, or both, then we have to keep track of more information.
 Not only that, we need to distinguish between two Request/Response exchanges.
-We can create a DeproxyEndpoint to represent the server, and make requests to the proxy using the Deproxy.makeRequest method.
+We can create a DeproxyEndpoint_ to represent the server, and make requests to the proxy using the makeRequest_ method.
 When the endpoint receives a request from the proxy, it will return a response.
 We say that it "handles" the request.
-Both the request the endpoint receives and the response it sends back are collected into something called a Handling.
+Both the request the endpoint receives and the response it sends back are collected into something called a Handling_.
 A handling represents the request/response pair at the server side of the equation.
 So, the call to makeRequest should return:

 - the sent request